Simons102/LDTool/readme.md

 Most of the crypto heavy lifting was already done [here](https://github.com/phogar/ldnfctags);
 this is just an arduino port of the essential stuff.

-It takes commands via serial.
-Use the serial monitor and set the baud rate to 9600.

 Things that work:
 - password generation and authentification
 - writing character tags with given id